 The Central Optical Fund supports projects promoting, protecting, developing and supporting optometry.
 The Fund is an investor in optometry.
 Like a ‘Dragon’s Den’ for the profession, it invites and considers applications for funding optometry related projects in England and Wales.

-The Central Optical Fund is a not for profit organisation and an investor in optometry.
-Like a “Dragon’s Den” for the profession, the Fund invites and considers applications for funding optometry related projects in England and Wales.
+The Central Optical Fund is a not for profit organisation controlled and run by Local Optical Committees (LOCs) for the benefit of the profession of optometry and LOCs.
+The Fund invites and considers applications for funding optometry related projects in England and Wales.
 It is through these projects the Fund seeks to protect and maintain the sight and ocular health of the public by promoting the profession.

 Since inception in 1972, the Fund has supported a variety of projects of various size, scope and setting.
 These projects have been political, GOS related, research based, legal, educational (both public and practitioner), strategic and data based too.
 The Fund also serves as a defensive aid in times of need.
 For example in the 1980s, the Fund supported the AOP’s efforts in defending the profession against additional VAT liability from the Government.
 Historically, the Fund has provided ongoing funding to the AOP for regular primary care and political work.